 Volpa’s key objectives were to:

-1. Refresh the design and editorial vision to create a quality magazine showcasing DACC’s members and provides value for member subscriptions
+1. Refresh the design and editorial vision to create a quality magazine showcasing DACC’s members and provide value for member subscriptions

 2. Ensure the magazine is published quarterly in a timely manner